WebOrigami/docs/content/index.md

 <span class="tutorialStep"></span> Learn the basics of Origami [expressions](/language/expressions.html)

-## Building websites through transformation
+## Building sites through transformation

 Web Origami takes its name from the traditional paper folding art of origami, in which you can transform a flat square of paper into an artwork.